Getting Off to a Good Start: Positive Interactions with Diverse Families

 New MexicoWorking Together: School-Family-Community Partnerships (A Toolkit for New Mexico School Communities)

-New Mexico Public Education Department and developed by the Center for the Education and Study of Diverse Populations, New Mexico Highlands University (2006)
+New Mexico Public Education Department and the Center for the Education and Study of Diverse Populations, New Mexico Highlands University (2006)

 (Info regarding working with diverse families is on pages 43, 64-65, 69, 95-97, 322-323, 364, & 367; ELL: pages 105-106)